1234bhaskar/Recepi_app/README.md

 </ul>

 # Api
-i have used [Spoonacular](https://spoonacular.com/food-api)for fetching food related details
+i have used [Spoonacular](https://spoonacular.com/food-api) for fetching food related details